-I watch cautiously as he disappears behind the door, then reappears a few moments later with the shirt in his hand.
+I watch cautiously as he disappears behind the door, then reappears a few moments later with the shirt in his possession.
 "This is it, right?" he questions as I take the article of clothing.

 Relief welcomes me knowing that I can now stare at my shirt rather than a spot on his body.
 I then hear him scratch the back of his neck, "Yeah, it was in the bed.
 It might have some stuff on it, just so you know. "

 My eyes widen and twitch in disgust as I suppress my urge to scream on the spot.
 Instead, I bob my head weakly and hold the shirt with shaking hands.
 Walking away and hearing the door close I hastily run into the kitchen and throw my now ex-favorite shirt into the garbage.
 Flicking my hands in the air like some strange tribal dance, I jump to the sink and rinse my hands with hot water.

 Overwhelmed with complete distaste, I ignore the scalding pain stinging the top of my palms.
 Shaking my hands dry and my head free of any tasteless thoughts, I hold myself from vomiting all over the kitchen counters.
 And so, after that pleasant incident, I finish counting all my boxes and make the trek from the apartment to the hotel where I currently reside.

 The rest of day I spent moving the packages to the hotel while covering my mouth every time I caught sight of my ex or the blond harlot.